Fenced Frame

 Note: The pending event will be sent asynchronously.

-8. Send a beacon with reporting map[destination] and event.
+8. Send a beacon with reporting map[destination], event, request initiator, and initiator referrer policy.

 In order to report a private aggregation event using a fenced frame reporter reporter with a string event, run these steps: